Energinet-DataHub/opengeh-python-packages/source/spark_sql_migrations/README.md

     └── ...
 ```

-The `current_state_scripts` folder contains SQL script files that are used to create the initial schema and tables for the application.
+The `current_state_scripts` folder contains SQL script files that are used to create the initial schema, tables and views for the application.

 The core of the Schema Migration functionality relies on a designated folder named `migration_scripts` and a Databricks table named `executed_migrations`.
 The `migration_scripts` folder serves as the repository for SQL script files, and ensures chronological execution order by their filenames